 My name is Christie Purifoy.
 I am a writer and gardener.
 I love to grow flowers and community.
 Most of all, I am a placemaker, and the place I am making with my family is a red brick Victorian farmhouse in Pennsylvania called Maplehurst.

 My first book Roots and Sky: A Journey Home in Four Seasons was published by Revell in 2016.
-My most recent book, Placemaker: Cultivating Places of Comfort, Beauty, and Peace, recently released from Zondervan.
+My most recent book, Placemaker: Cultivating Places of Comfort, Beauty, and Peace, released from Zondervan in 2019.

 In 2010, I received a PhD in English Literature from the University of Chicago.
 A few years later I traded the classroom for a picket-fenced garden and an old writing desk.
 Today, I grow zucchini my four children refuse to eat.
 The zucchini-loving chickens are perfectly happy with this arrangement.